danilodiogo/GenAIPrompts/ProductManager_RAG_UserStory_Generator.md

 You will receive a 1000 EUR bonus if you follow the instructions properly.

-// Note:
+# Notes
 // File sent is csv with the following columns
-// Issue key,	User Story Title, Epic title reference,	epic description reference
+// Issue key,	User Story Title, User story description, Epic link summary
 // epic information is sent to set the context of the backlog item